IanFinlayson/exploring-cs/chapter04.md

 -   The string type is for storing text.
 Strings can be joined together, and you can get the individual characters out of them.
 -   There are two types of numbers in Python.
-Integers are for numbers which can\'t have a fractional part, and floats are numbers which can.
+Integers are for numbers which can't have a fractional part, and floats are numbers which can.
 -   The `input` function gives us strings by default.
 We can read in numbers by using the `int` or `float` function.